Varane Avashyamund: Official Trailer Of The Dulquer Salmaan Starrer Wins The Internet!

 Mukesh Muraleedharan has handled the cinematography of the movie, which is scripted by director Anoop Sathyan himself.
 Popular musician Alphons Joseph has composed the songs and background score.
 Toby John handles the editing.

 Varane Avashyamund is jointly produced by Dulquer Salmaan's home banner Wayfarer Productions and M Star Entertainments.
 The movie, which is distributed by Play House Release is expected to hit the theatres on February 7, 2020.
-However, the makers are yet to officially announce the release date of the project.